 On a separate note, since you are using Windows 8, you may also be interested in free DVD player software, since the bundled Windows Media Player no longer handles DVDs.

 Free Start Menus for Windows 8

 ClassicShell is a veteran among all the start menus listed here.
-It was born even before Windows 8, and can be used to replace the start menu on Windows 8, 7 and Vista.
-The menu is customisable ("customizable" in certain variants of English), has the search box of Windows Vista and 7 in addition to the usual menu items, is able to skip the Metro (tablet interface) screen, can be used to disable the Metro hot corners, supports jump lists, shut down the computer, etc. It has been translated into some 35 languages (at the time this review was written).
-ClassicShell has other optional features for Windows Vista and 7 (which you can elect not to install when setting up the software).
-The program is released under the MIT License, and is therefore open source.
+It was born even before Windows 8, and can be used to replace the start menu on Windows 8 and 7.
+The menu is customisable ("customizable" in certain variants of English), has the search box of Windows 7 in addition to the usual menu items, is able to skip the Metro (tablet interface) screen, can be used to disable the Metro hot corners, supports jump lists, shut down the computer, etc. It has been translated into some 35 languages (at the time this review was written).
+ClassicShell has other optional features for Windows 7 (which you can elect not to install when setting up the software).

 Power8 creates a sort of start window when you press the Alt+Z key, displaying it in the desktop corner nearest your mouse cursor.
 From this start window, you can access the start menu, the control panel, the network neighbourhood, jump lists, list of recently launched applications, search, shut down the system, etc. The site boasts that the software does not modify your system by patching system files, hook system objects, add rubbish to your registry, add services or drivers, etc. This software requires .NET Framework 4, and while it is meant for Windows 8, will apparently also work on Windows 7 SP 1 and even XP SP 3.
 There also appears to be localisations for a number of languages, for those of you who don't use an English version of Windows.
 This program is released under the GNU General Public License, and is open source.